 1.Create a new Letter sized Adobe Illustrator document in landscape orientation.

-The worldwest.shp file appears in the second row of the file list and displays the Robinson coordinate system.
+The map file is in the Robinson coordinate system.